stormasm/nunotes/engine-q/note0.md

 engine-q with nushell...
 Based on his test this appears to be a speed up of almost 10 times or **one order of magnitude** !

-This is a benchmark from engine-q
+This is a benchmark from engine-q running on JT's machine.

 > benchmark { for x in 1000000 { } }
 70 ms

-This is a benchmark from nushell
+This is a benchmark from nushell running on JT's machine.

 > benchmark { for x in 0..1000000 {} }
 757 ms

-On my slow macbook there is even a more impressive speed up...
+**On my slow macbook** with 8GB of memory there is even a more impressive speed up...

 841 ms for engine-q and almost 13 seconds for nushell...